SoftwareAG/c8y-docs/content/device-integration.md

 weight: 50
 ---

-Set up a Raspberry Pi and Tinkerforge as demo devices in Cumulocity IoT or browse references for fragments  used in managed objects (devices) or for device sensors.
+Read about device integration options like REST or MQTT, or browse reference libraries for fragments used in managed objects (devices) or for device sensors.